prabhav44/Astronomical-Yearly-Location-Apparatus/README.md

 I encourage the experienced programmer, the inexperienced scripter, the hobbyist, and above all those who simply think they can, to make an impact.
 I will actively maintain this repository and sub-projects for the foreseeable future in an effort to not only inspire those at FCC but to inspire learners of all kinds.

 I would like to thank my team for sticking with me through the thick of it.
-I would like to thank Dr. Wood for giving me an opportunity when all seemed lost.
+I would like to thank Dr. Wood for giving me an opportunity when most would not.

 Thank you for your time